logo

 NotModifiedResponselink | top

-NotModifiedResponse is base on NoContentResponse with status code 304 Bot Modified .
-You have to add some Not Modified header in headers parameters or as constructor argument.
+NotModifiedResponse is based on NoContentResponse with status code 304 Not Modified .
+You have to add a Not Modified header in the headers parameters or as a constructor argument.

 from base64 import urlsafe_b64encode